Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Even if you don’t know what a “drip coffee maker” is, you have almost certainly seen one or used one.
 They are a fixture in break rooms in offices around the world.

-In contrast to the somewhat labor-intensive nature of a French press, a drip coffee maker is all about automation and ease.
+In contrast to the slightly more labor-intensive French press, a drip coffee maker is all about automation and ease.
 These units don’t require any lifting, stirring or pressing as a French press does.
 Rather, they rely on factory presets (or your own) to get the job done.

 All you typically have to do is place coffee grounds in the unit’s filter basket, ensure there’s water in the reservoir, and flip a switch.
 That’s all.
 This is naturally a simpler process that leaves less to chance than a French press.